Horse Height Classes Explained: Pony, Galloway, Hack and Dressage Horse Sizes

 Show horses are divided into three main categories based on their height:

-• Pony Show Horse/Hunter: Must not exceed 14hh.
+Must not exceed 14hh.

-• Galloway Show Horse/Hunter: Must be over 14hh and not exceed 15hh.
+Must be over 14hh and not exceed 15hh.

-• Hack Show Horse/Hunter: Must exceed 15hh.
+Must exceed 15hh.

-Show Horse vs. Show Hunter
+Show Horse vs Show Hunter — What’s the Difference?

 A Show Horse is an elegant and beautifully conformed horse with high quality, excellent movement, and a graceful presence.
 Movement is crucial in judging, as the horse must move with balance, elegance, and rhythm, maintaining a light and even contact.
 Judges assess these horses based on their conformation, manners, and overall impression.